georgeliu95/TensorRT/plugin/efficientNMSPlugin/README.md

 #### Using the Fused Box Decoder

 When using networks with many anchors, such as EfficientDet or SSD, it may be more efficient to do box decoding within the NMS plugin.
-For this, pass the raw box preictions as the boxes input, and the default anchor coordinates as the optional third input to the plugin.
+For this, pass the raw box predictions as the boxes input, and the default anchor coordinates as the optional third input to the plugin.

 ### Additional Resources